RetroReversing/retroReversing/categories/misc/Conferences.md

 Quakecon | 1996-Ongoing | Development | ID Software
 Unite | 2007-Ongoing | Development | Unity Technologies

+In the sections below we will try to list any audio or video recordings we can find for the sessions, but bare in mind many of the early sessions will now be regarded as lost media.

 ---
 # GDC - Game Developer's Conference
 GDC stands for the "Game Developers Conference," which is an annual event held for professionals in the video game industry.
 GDC serves as a hub for game developers, publishers, artists, programmers, designers, and other industry experts to come together to discuss, share, and learn about the latest trends, technologies, and practices in game development.
 The event includes a wide range of sessions, panels, workshops, and networking opportunities.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/HqpzBzcvUdw?si=9aO-rHICIZyv6Yni" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## CGDC 1988
 The first Computer Game Developers Conference (CGDC) was held in 1988.
 It was founded by Chris Crawford, a well-known game designer and developer, and it took place in his living room in San Jose, California.
 This initial gathering was relatively small (27) and informal compared to the later iterations of GDC, but it marked the beginning of what would become one of the most significant annual events in the video game industry.
 Since that modest start, GDC has grown in size and importance, attracting game developers and industry professionals from around the world.